 Let’s add the second one too and go back to the data center storage and another ZFS here we’ll choose a unique name and choose the ZFS pool click on Add and we are done with the hard drives.

 You will see on the left that it started creating them.
 Alright, let’s go to the Proxmox node and see the disks that are listed.
 Here everything is okay; here you can also check the health of the drives.
 Let’s see the available space on our system.
 Here we can see the main system and the hard drives that we mounted earlier together with the space used and space available.
 Because I want the virtual machine to be fast, I will install it on the two SSDs but first, to be sure that everything runs smoothly, I suggest you reboot the server.

 Don’t worry, you can remain on this interface and it will let you know when the server has rebooted.
 In my case, it lasts about three or four minutes to do a full reboot.

-Okay, so the disks are mounted, everything seems to be in order.
+Okay, so the disks are mounted, and everything seems to be in order.

 Before creating our virtual machine, we must make that internal network.

-This is just an example with a port that’s forwarded to the virtual machine that will have that IP.
+This is just an example of a port that’s forwarded to the virtual machine that will have that IP.

 Hit save and now enable IP forwarding for the system.

 You just must delete that first character to make it work.

 This will enable packets from outside to reach the virtual machine.